ericjiang97/googlecloud-techtalk/present.md

   a.
 GAE Environments
   b.
 What is Scaling and Why is it Important?
 3. Deep-Dive
   a.
-Setting up Google SDK tools
+Deploying a simple API to Google App Engine
 4. Other Tools

 [NOTE]: You can play with Google Cloud Platform off your student accounts